LocationHume Freeway, Melbourne VIC, Australia

 Landscape ArchitectureTaylor Cullity Lethlean.
 Artist: Robert Owen

-From the architect.
+Text description provided by the architects.
 Sound walls and road furniture’ for a new 32km stretch of freeway linking the Hume Highway with the Melbourne Ring Road were designed in association with Landscape Architects Taylor Cullity Lethlean.
 Artist and sculptor Robert Owen was also creatively involved in the concept design and modelling of all the elements.

 The project was designed to be experienced at a freeway speed of 110km per hour.
 It includes three series of sculptural sound walls, a pedestrian bridge and a set of design parameters for road bridges, crash barriers and retaining structures.